ZebMcKayhan/WireguardManager/README.md

     [✔] Config Home import as wg22 (FORCED as 'server') success
 ```

-Wgm has created the following config files that needs to be copied over to SiteB (the names could be different):
+Wgm has created the following config files that needs to be copied over to siteB (the names could be different):
 ```sh
     Copy Cabin/Home files: